kareem-ghazi/jUtilities/README.md

 These are currently the **only completed** features of jUtilities (ordered from **oldest** to **newest**).
 ### - **Beginner**
-- QuizMaker - Create quizzes, play them, and print out their results.
+- Empty for now...

 ### - **Intermediate**
 - AgeCalculator - Calculates your current age and other cool things using your birthdate.
 - ShapesInfo - Gets info about the shape using its attributes.
+- QuizMaker - Create quizzes, play them, and print out their results.

 ### - **Advanced**
 - Empty for now...